Assignment Submissions

 1. On the course home page, click on an Assignment link.

-submissions, or click on the Grade button to begin grading the submissions.
+Note: Instructors can click on the Grade button to begin grading submissions.

-4. The Grading page shows a table that includes student photos, names and emails, the status of their assignments and spaces for feedback comments and grading.
+4. On the Submissions page, a table appears that includes student photos, names and emails, assignment statuses and spaces for feedback comments and grading.

-Columns can be hidden by clicking the minus icon under the heading name, and then shown again by clicking the plus icon.
+5. Columns can be hidden by clicking the minus icon next to a column heading and shown again by clicking the plus icon.

-5. To check the status of assignments that have been submitted by individual students, look under the Status heading in the table on the Grading page.
+6. To check the status of assignments that have been submitted by individual students, look under the Status heading in the table.

-For each student who has submitted an assignment, the text Submitted for grading appears, highlighted in pale cyan.
+For each student who has submitted an assignment, the text Submitted for grading appears, highlighted in pale green.

-6. Submissions recorded with the PoodLL voice recorder will appear as an audio file player under the Online PoodLL heading.
+7. Submissions recorded with the PoodLL voice recorder will appear as an audio player under the Online PoodLL heading.

-7. Assignments that have been submitted as online text will appear under the Online text heading.
+8. Assignments submitted as online text will appear under the Online text heading.

 A new window appears, showing the assignment with any accompanying images or other media.

-10. To view a file submission, click the assignment name under the File submissions heading.
+11. To view a file submission, click the file name under the File submissions heading.

-11.The file will be downloaded to your computer's default downloads folder.
+12.The file will be downloaded to your computer's default Downloads folder.

-12. To open the file, either click on the file name in the Downloads pop-up in your browser or manually locate the file in your downloads folder.
+13. To open the file, either click on the file name in the Downloads pop-up in your browser or manually locate the file in your Downloads folder.

-The file opens in MS Word or the appropriate program for the file type.
+The file opens in Microsoft Word or the appropriate program for the file type.

 Locking and Unlocking Submissions and Granting Extensions

-2. To set any of these options, select the option and click on the Go button.
+2. To apply of these options, select the option and click on the Go button.

-3. A dialogue box appears, asking to confirm the selection.
-Click OK
+3. A dialogue box appears, asking you to confirm the selection.
+Click on the Lock button.

-The table reappears, displaying Submission changes not allowed in the Status column for the selected student.
+The table reappears, displaying Submission changes not allowed in the Status column for the selected student(s).

 Grading Assignments

-3. The Submission status underneath shows the submission recording/file(s)/text, and other information for the student whose assignment is to be graded.
+3. The Submission status section below shows the student's submission (recording, file(s) and/or text) and other information for the student whose assignment is to be graded.

 Note: The grading page display can be changed with the screen display icons in the bottom right corner of the grading page.

 4. Read the online text, listen to the student's recording, and/or open and read the attached file.
-For an offline assignment, refer to the student's offline work.
+For offline assignments, refer to the student's offline work.

 5. Scroll down through the Submission section (right column) to assign a grade and give feedback.

-6. If there is a file submission, there are two options for annotating it.
-The original Word document can be downloaded and marked up, and then uploaded as a Feedback File.
-Alternatively, the submitted file will have been converted to PDF and displayed in the Review panel, and the text mark-up tools can be used to give comments and feedback.
+6. If a file submission exists, you have two options for annotating it.
+You can download the original Word document, mark it up, and then upload it as a Feedback file.
+Alternatively, the submitted file is converted to a PDF and displayed in the Review panel, where the text mark-up tools can be used to add comments and feedback.

-7. In the Feedback comments text box in the right column, type in the desired feedback, format the text and add images and other media if wished.
+7. In the Feedback comments text box in the right column, enter the desired feedback, format the text and add images and other media if wished.

 8. Use the Feedback PoodLL recorder in the right column to upload spoken comments and feedback.